-This installment of “Ask The Expert” has us chatting with Dr. Janine Luke, a board certified Dermatologist based in southern California.
+This installment of “Ask The Expert” has us chatting with Dr. Janiene Luke, a board certified Dermatologist based in southern California.
 Dr. Luke specializes in both medical and cosmetic dermatology for people of color.
-Dr. Luke shared with us her take on the most basic principles of good skincare.
+She shared with us her take on the most basic principles of good skincare.
 She is also answering our community question about brightening the skin.
 You can learn more from Dr. Luke by following her on Instagram @jlukemd.
 If you’re in the SoCal area and need a dermatologist be sure to look her up.

 Elements of Aliel (EOA): What are the essential products for a good skincare routine?